Red flags that tempt the tax auditor

 In addition to a filer's overall income, other figures also get auditors' attention.

 When it comes to avoiding prying IRS eyes, it's best to be just one of the crowd.
-"Don't draw any more attention to your return than you need to," says Robert G. Nath, author of "The Unofficial Guide to Dealing with the IRS."
-"Simple, plain-vanilla returns are fairly safe."
+"Don't draw any more attention to your return than you need to," says Robert G. Nath, author of multiple tax guides, including the book "The Unofficial Guide to Dealing with the IRS."
+"Simple, plain-vanilla returns are fairly safe," he says.

 The IRS says there are several ways a return can be selected for audit and the first is via the agency's computer-scoring system known as Discriminant Information Function, or DIF.
 The IRS evaluates tax returns based on IRS formulas, and DIF is based on deductions, credits and exemptions with norms for taxpayers in each of the income brackets.